xarray-contrib/flox/docs/source/xarray.md

 # Xarray

-Xarray will use flox by default for numpy and dask array backed Xarray objects if it is installed.
-By default, it will use `method="cohorts"` which generalizes the best.
+Xarray will use flox by default (if installed) for DataArrays containing numpy and dask arrays.
+The default choice is `method="cohorts"` which generalizes the best.
 Pass flox-specific kwargs to the specific reduction method:
 ```python
 ds.groupby("time.month").mean(method="map-reduce", engine="flox")